 Plans Can Backfire?

 Mr. Clark also covers some getting out of debt ideas that can backfire if you are not careful.
-I think it’s important to point these areas out, so that folks don’t simply latch onto any and all ideas thinking there may be risks involved.
+I think it’s important to point these areas out so that folks don’t simply latch onto any ideas thinking there may be risks involved.

-The book ends with an optimistic and important section about how to live after you get out of debt.
-There is a real danger to go back to old habits once you have succeeded getting out of debty (much like weight loss plans), so staying out of debt is an important skill to develop as well.
-I really like the section about the importance of teaching your children good financial skills, so they don’t make the same mistakes we made.
+The book ends with an optimistic and vital section about living after getting out of debt.
+There is a real danger to going back to old habits once you have succeeded in getting out of debt (much like weight loss plans), so staying out of debt is an important skill to develop as well.
+I like the section about the importance of teaching your children good financial skills, so they don’t make the same mistakes we made.

-All in all a very fun read for me, and an excellent refresher on the tools and tactics for debt reduction.
-It is well written and the topics flow in a good order and I enjoyed Mr. Clark’s attempts at personalizing the issue of debt (with his own experiences and other folks).
-I would strongly suggest folks read this book if they are in debt, and feel like there is nothing they can do about it, this book will help get them moving forward.
+All in all a very fun read for me and an excellent refresher on the tools and tactics for debt reduction.
+It is well written, and the topics flow in good order, and I enjoyed Mr. Clark’s attempts at personalizing the issue of debt (with his own experiences and other folks).
+I would strongly suggest folks read this book if they are in debt and feel like nothing they can do about it.
+This book will help get them moving forward.